CandlePlatforms/devdocs/docs/develop/did-implementation/gettting-started.md

 ```
 const {address, publicKey58, privateKey, DID} = await createDID(network);
 ```
-The network parameter in both cases refers to whether the user wants to create the DID on Polygon test network or on Polygon main network.
+The network parameter in both cases refers to whether the user wants to create the DID on Candle test network or on Candle main network.

 Sample Input
 ```